JuliaArrays/LazyArrays.jl/README.md

 for iterative solvers.

-The package has been designed with high-performance in mind, so should outperform the non-lazy analogues from Base.
-Please file an issue for any example that violates this.
+The package has been designed with high-performance in mind, so should outperform the non-lazy analogues from Base for many operations like `copyto!` and broadcasting.
+Some operations will be inherently slower due to extra computation, like `getindex`.
+Please file an issue for any examples that are significantly slower than their the analogue in Base.

 ## Concatenation